side-projects-42/sider-docs/docs/advanced-settings/restricting-access-to-close-button.md

 ![Settings](../assets/restricting-access-to-close-button-settings.png)

-After enabling this for all users who have written permissions, the **Close** button will be disabled like the following:
+After enabling the above option, the **Close** button will be disabled for all users without admin permissions, like the following:

 ![Disabled](../assets/restricting-access-to-close-button-disabled.png)